 - trade associations

 - online databases

 You can also use the Market Access Database website to find out if your goods are affected by restrictions and charges at their destination country, together with all applicable duties and taxes.
-Key things to check include:
+Main things to check include:

 - prohibitions or quotas on your products

 - rates of duty payable when your goods enter your export market

 You should also consider product safety and other technical standards in your export market.
 Your goods may need to be adapted to comply with these.
 Rules in your export market may be less or more strict than in the UK.

 You can ask for information about your export destination country from a range of organisations, including:

 - your local DIT trade team

 - your DIT team within the commercial section of the UK embassy in your destination country